• A paradise to enjoy nature

 A MAGIC PLACE

 The Catemaco lake and its surrounding mountains are aligned in such a way, not only among themselves, but also in relation to the constellations reflected on its surface, that a natural OM, as the one cultivated by yogis and shamans, is maintained in constant vibration.
 It is no coincidence that in this geographic spot, intersection of great energetic currents, thrives the highest quantity of flora and animal species in the northern continent - only equaled to the Amazon jungle.
 In Mexico, this is also the place of choice where shamans hold a yearly meeting.
-However, powerful places have also pros and cons.
-Just like the hawk, be cautious and keep your senses tuned: For example, don't stick your hand under a stone without first overturning it with a stick - A scared individual might be hiding under it and could sting you or bite you if it feels molested...
-Actually, unless you have a good reason, there would be no point in moving the stone in the first place.
-And bring mosquito repellent.
-Even though it's unusual, we sometimes have mosquitoes.

 Lake and mountains have been formed, coexisting and interacting through the millennia with the caress of tides and the singing of waves.
 The Nahuales transcend time and space, joining the buzz of ants in transit, surfing the striped lizard´s yellow lines.
 Perched on the vortex of energized geometry, like bumblebees searching for existential pollen, these protectors of nature define cosmic forces, aligned in a spiraling fractal of infinity.